modesignedit/quillscroll/README.md

-✍️ QuillScroll — UI-First Blogging Platform
+✍️ QuillScroll UI First Blogging Platform

 QuillScroll is a modern, mobile-first blogging platform designed for creators who value clean UI, readability, and focus.
 Built with a strong product mindset, it emphasizes writer experience, reader experience, and scalable architecture.